Make this easy vegetable lo mein recipe with a handful of vegetables, or with whatever veggies you have on hand!

 - 6 Tbsp.
 Sugar We used cane sugar

 - ⅓ Cup Tamari, Brewed soy sauce 25% less sodium

 - ¼ Cup Sesame Oil

-- 2 tablespoon Ground Ginger Fresh Ginger will also work
+- 2 Tbsp.
+Ground Ginger Fresh Ginger will also work

-- 2 tablespoon Cornstarch Optional; used to thicken the sauce
+- 2 Tbsp.
+Cornstarch Optional; used to thicken the sauce

 Lo Mein Noodles

 - 1 lb.
 Noodles (Ramen or Lo Mein noodles) We used Ramen noodles in this recipe

 - 2 Tbsp.
 Olive Oil

 - 1 Red Bell Pepper Julienned